dentearl/assemblAnalysis/README.md

    **A** This is usually the result of different orderings between the assemblies in the ranking files.
 Make sure the order of assemblies in publication/rankings/N50_SPN5G0.tab and extra/cDnaAlignment.tab is the same.

 ##References
 1. Earl et al. Assemblathon 1: A competitive assessment of de novo short read assembly methods.
-Genome Res (2011) pp. http://genome.cshlp.org/content/21/12/2224
+Genome Res (2011) vol. 21 (12) pp. 2224-41 http://genome.cshlp.org/content/21/12/2224